How to Record Screen on Mac — With Audio (2026 Guide)

 CleanShot X ($29 one-time or $8/month).
 Primarily a screenshot tool, CleanShot X also offers screen recording with internal audio capture.
 It is lighter than full video editors and popular with developers and designers who want fast, polished captures without a heavy editing workflow.

-Smooth Capture (one-time purchase).
-Built specifically for developers and product teams on macOS, Smooth Capture records your screen with cinematic cursor effects, auto-zoom on clicks, and real-time 3D device frames that wrap your recording in an iPhone, iPad, or MacBook mockup as you record.
-It also supports recording a physical iOS or iPad device directly via USB, which is useful for app developers creating demo videos.
+SmoothCapture (one-time purchase).
+Built specifically for developers and product teams on macOS.
+It captures system audio natively through ScreenCaptureKit — no BlackHole, no Multi-Output Device, and system sound and microphone stay on separate tracks you can mix afterwards.
+It also records with cinematic cursor effects, auto-zoom on clicks, and real-time 3D device frames that wrap your recording in an iPhone, iPad, or MacBook mockup as you record.
+It also records a physical iPhone or iPad over USB or wirelessly, with device audio captured either way.
+Because the Mac captures the device's video output rather than running a recorder on the phone, the result has a clean status bar with no red recording indicator burned into the footage — which matters if you are producing an App Store preview video.
 The built-in timeline editor lets you trim, cut, and export without switching to a separate app.

 Each of these tools solves problems that the built-in macOS tools do not.
-The right choice depends on whether you need streaming (OBS), full video editing (ScreenFlow), quick captures (CleanShot X), or a developer-focused recording workflow with device frames and cursor effects (Smooth Capture).
+The right choice depends on whether you need streaming (OBS), full video editing (ScreenFlow), quick captures (CleanShot X), or a developer-focused recording workflow with device frames and cursor effects (SmoothCapture).

 How to Screen Record on MacBook Air